 - Garbage bags and plastic ties for personal sanitation

 - Roll of toilet paper in Ziploc bag

-- Hygiene kit – toothbrush & paste, wet wipes, hand sanitizer, feminine items
+- Hygiene kit – toothbrush & paste, wet wipes, hand sanitizer, moist towelettes, feminine items

 - N95 Dust mask or cotton t-shirt, to help filter the air

 - Plastic sheeting and duct tape to shelter-in-place

 - 50ft.
 Nylon rope or paracord

 - Lighter and waterproof matches